azurermtemplates/azurermtemplates/kafka-on-ubuntu/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-There is a internal Server issue being faced by this template, will be updated soon This template deploys a Kafka cluster on the Ubuntu virtual machines.
+This template deploys a Kafka cluster on the Ubuntu virtual machines.
 This template also provisions a storage account, virtual network, availability sets, public IP addresses and network interfaces required by the installation.
 The template also creates 1 publicly accessible VM acting as a "jumpbox" and allowing to ssh into the Kafka nodes for diagnostics or troubleshooting purposes.